Johnny Pearson: The Carpenters

-In October 1971 Johnny Pearson helped produce the BBC Television special Carpenters: Live at the BBC, featuring the American musical duo of Karen and Richard Carpenter.
-It was broadcast the following month on British TV and elsewhere.
+In October 1971 Johnny Pearson was the musical director on the Stanley Dorfman directed and produced BBC Television special Carpenters: Live at the BBC, featuring the American musical duo of Karen and Richard Carpenter.
+It first aired on BBC1 on November 6, 1971.
 In early 1973 Pearson was again contacted by Richard Carpenter to ask permission to use one of his songs on the then forthcoming Carpenters LP, Now & Then.
 This track, originally titled "Autumn Reverie", first appeared on the 1968 KPM album Gentle Sounds, and was retitled "Heather" by producer John Bettis in the Carpenters' version.
 Richard Carpenter apparently first heard the track as background music for a commercial for the US health food supplement maker Geritol, and loved it straight away.
 "Autumn Reverie" would also feature again on the 1974 Johnny Pearson LP Touch Me in the Morning, and as background music on the British television series All Creatures Great and Small (1978–90).